Almost Complex Structures on Homotopy Complex Projective Spaces: Abstract

 \section{Abstract}

-We completely answer the question of when a homotopy $\CP^n$, a smooth closed manifold with the oriented homotopy type of $\CP^n$, admits an almost complex structure for $3 \leq n \leq 6$.
-For $3 \leq n \leq 5$ all homotopy $\CP^n$s admit almost complex structures, while for $n=6$ there exist homotopy $\CP^n$s that do not.
+We show that all homotopy $\CP^n$s, smooth closed manifolds with the oriented homotopy type of $\CP^n$, admit almost complex structures for $3 \leq n \leq 6$, and classify these structures by their Chern classes.
 Our methods provide a new proof of a result of Libgober and Wood on the classification of almost complex structures on homotopy $\CP^4$s.